-Contaminant: Anything in the water that is not a water molecule Parts per Billion (ppb) or micrograms per Liter (μg/L): Units (H2O), including naturally occurring elements or compounds like of measure for concentration of a contaminant.
-A part per billion calcium and magnesium. corresponds to one second in 31.7 years.
+Contaminant: Anything in the water that is not a water molecule (H2O), including naturally occurring elements or compounds like calcium and magnesium.

 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.